250-hour Online Certification Course :

 Our online Canine Massage Certification Course allows you to learn a new profession, from your home, at your own pace.
 Below is an outline of our 250-hour Canine Massage Online Certification Course which includes audio, video, and written instruction.

 You may purchase online lessons in pairs or the entire online certification course (Lessons 1-12) by clicking below or, better yet, call us at +1-805-640-9798 to assist with your enrollment process or answer any questions you may have.

-This comprehensive canine massage distance learning course provides high-quality instructional training in Canine Massage Therapy.
+This comprehensive canine massage distance learning course provides high-quality instructional training in canine massage therapy.
 You will learn over 20 hands-on massage techniques that can greatly benefit the dog and help heal a variety of canine musculoskeletal and physiological imbalances when performed regularly.
-This program, as in our onsite canine massage program, focuses on therapeutic massage, which requires a working knowledge of the dog’s anatomy, physiology, common pathological conditions, gait/conformation, nutrition, and behavior.
+This program, as in our onsite canine massage class, focuses on therapeutic massage, which requires a working knowledge of the dog’s anatomy, physiology, common pathological conditions, gait/conformation, nutrition, and behavior.
 You will gain access to many additional educational resources in this course.

 –This course has no prerequisites.
 The student must have previous experience owning or handling canines.
 You need no prior knowledge of massage to take this course and succeed in the canine massage field.